Deep symbolic regression for physics guided by units constraints: toward the automated discovery of physical laws: Introduction

 \end{itemize}

 However, although the prospect of using SR for discovering new physical laws may be very appealing, it is also extremely challenging to implement.
 It is useful to consider the difficulty of this problem if one were to approach it in a naive way.
-Suppose in the trial analytic expressions, we allow for an expression length of 30 symbols (as we will do below), and that there are 15 different variables or operations (e.g. $x$, $+$, $-$, $\times$, $/$, $\sin$, $\log$, ...) to chose from for each symbol.
-A naive brute-force attempt to fit the dataset might then have to consider up to $15^{30} \approx 1.9\times10^{35}$ trial solutions which is obviously vastly beyond our computational means to test against the data at the present day or at any time in the foreseeable future.
-This consideration does not even account for the optimization of free constants, which makes SR an ``NP hard'' (nondeterministic polynomial time) problem \citep{SRisNPhard}.
+Suppose in the trial analytic expressions, we allow for an expression length of 35 symbols (as we will do below), and that there are 15 different variables or operations (e.g. $x$, $+$, $-$, $\times$, $/$, $\sin$, $\log$, ...) to chose from for each symbol (which is on par with what we will do below).
+A naive brute-force attempt to fit the dataset might then have to consider up to $15^{35} \approx 1.5\times10^{41}$ trial solutions which is obviously vastly beyond our computational means to test against the data at the present day or at any time in the foreseeable future, making SR an ``NP hard'' (nondeterministic polynomial time) problem \citep{SRisNPhard}.
+Furthermore, one has to account for the optimization of free constants in the proposed expressions.
 The obvious conclusion one draws from these considerations is that symbolic regression requires one to develop highly efficient strategies to prune poor guesses.